asanzribas/Customer-Segmentation-and-Churn-Prediction/README.md

 All three algorithms are well-suited for handling imbalanced data, providing a comprehensive approach to churn prediction that aligns with the project's dual objectives of interpretability and performance.

 To construct the models, we have splitted the data into 80% and 20% for training and testing purposes, respectively.
+Testing data in machine learning is like giving a final exam to check if a computer program has really learned from its training and can handle new information accurately.
 Cross-validation has been implemented to optimise hyperparameters and reduce the likelihood of overfitting.
 Regularisation techniques and feature selection have been used when relevant.
 Multiple evaluation metrics have been considered when selecting the best model for each one of the algorithms.

+To see how our models perform, we have evaluated them from both a statistical and business impact perspective.

 1) Statistical Evaluation

+Statistical evaluation of models is crucial in assessing the performance, reliability, and effectiveness of machine learning algorithms.
+It provides a quantitative basis for understanding how well a model generalises to new, unseen data.

 We plotted Precision-Recall (PR) curves for each optimised model within the testing data.
 These curves effectively visualise the trade-off between precision and recall for different models.
 Precision measures how many customers predicted to churn genuinely churned whereas Recall measures how many churned customers were accurately identified among all the churned customers.
 PR curves are useful in evaluating machine learning models, especially in scenarios where the class distribution is imbalanced, as it is in this case where one class (loyal customers) significantly outnumbers the other (churned customers).